 Simple To Install

-If you like to create a truly luxurious hideaway, you may even install one in the bathroom.
+If you like creating a truly luxurious hideaway, you may install one in the bathroom.

 Call immediately to talk with a designer about the options and availability of zero-clearance fireplaces and to determine the cost of having the fireplace you’ve always wanted to be installed in your home.